Port Pirie: Railways

+In 1937, it became a break-of-gauge station when the broad gauge Adelaide-Redhill line was extended to Port Pirie.
+At the same time the Commonwealth Railways standard gauge Trans-Australian Railway was extended south from Port Augusta to terminate at the new Port Pirie Junction station where it met the broad gauge line, in the suburb of Solomontown.

 As far back as 1943, a plan existed to build a new station to remove trains from Ellen Street.
 As part of the gauge conversion of the Port Pirie to Broken Hill line, Mary Elie Street station was built to replace both Ellen Street and Port Pirie Junction stations.

 When opened, the new station was the meeting point for the Commonwealth Railways and South Australian Railways networks with through trains changing locomotives and crews, so the disadvantages were not as notable.
 However, after both became part of Australian National in July 1975 and trains began to operate in and out with the same locomotives, trains began to operate via Coonamia station on the outskirts of the city.

 Mary Ellie Street station was eventually closed in the 1990s and in 2009 was redeveloped as the city's library.
 Until 2012, a GM class locomotive and three carriages were stabled at the platform.

 A freight line continues to operate into Port Pirie, feeding the metals plant with raw materials from Broken Hill, and transporting the processed material to Adelaide.
 This line is managed by Bowmans Rail.